What the Indiana Consumer Data Protection Act Means for Your Company

 In an opt-out approach to data privacy, the default rule is that businesses are permitted to collect and sell information commensurate with the provisions of the law, BUT are obligated to provide a way for consumers to opt out of the sale of their data.
 With this approach, the responsibility to protect the privacy and personal data of an individual is given to the consumer in the form of the right to opt out of allowing the collecting company to process their data.

-Let’s take an example of a person that accesses a website and enters their email address in an opt-out jurisdiction.
+Let’s take an example of a person who accesses a website and enters their email address in an opt-out jurisdiction.
 By default, the website is authorized to sell that data to a third party.
 By law, the business has a legal right to sell this information so long as the customer has received a sufficient notice and an opportunity to opt-out.

 An opt-in approach requires an entity to request and obtain the consent of a consumer before processing their personal data.
 In most opt-in bills, consumer data protection starts even before the data is collected.
 Opt-in regimes place the burden of data protection on the controllers and processors of data.
 They are easily identifiable by requests for consent before personal information is collected and processed.